conan-io/docs/tutorial/creating_packages/handle_sources_in_packages.rst

 Using the conandata.yml file
 ----------------------------

-We can write a file named ``conandata.yml`` in the same folder of the ``conanfile.py``.
+We can write a file named ``conandata.yml`` in the same folder as the ``conanfile.py``.
 This file will be automatically exported and parsed by Conan and we can read that information from the recipe.
-This is handy for example to extract the URLs of the external sources repositories, zip files etc.
+This is handy, for example, to extract the URLs of the external source repositories, zip files etc.
 This is an example of ``conandata.yml``:

 .. code-block:: yaml